rfc-editor/errata-report-process/draft-rpc-errata-process.md

 verifying the error and transparency in the process.

-Notifications are determined by stream and type of erratum report and are sent by rfc-editor@rfc-editor.org to the following:
+Notifications are determined by stream and type of erratum report and are sent by rfc-editor@rfc-editor.org to the following SSPs.

-Technical erratum reports:
+### Technical erratum reports

+Technical erratum reports are sent to SSPs, and the reporter and rfc-editor@rfc-editor.org are CCed.

 Legacy RFCs: